adamreisnz/replace-in-file/README.md

 The `from` and `to` parameters, as well as the files list, can be omitted if you provide this information in a configuration file.
-You can provide a path to a configuration file (either Javascript or JSON) with the `--configFile` flag.
+You can provide a path to a configuration file (JSON) with the `--configFile` flag.
 This path will be resolved using Node’s built in `path.resolve()`, so you can pass in an absolute or relative path.

 ## A note on using globs with the CLI